Perfect Pumpkin Sourdough Bread

 • Butter: Butter makes it better, right?
 Homemade butter is the ultimate!

-• Sourdough starter: Adding sourdough to this beautiful bread gives it a nice, complex flavor and moist consistency
+• Sourdough starter or discard: Adding sourdough to this beautiful bread gives it a nice, complex flavor and moist consistency

 • Chocolate chips: A handful of dark chocolate chips is a good contrast to the sweet, earthy flavor of pumpkin